This mod is in BETA stage. There will be bugs. There will be issues. Particularly, there will be issues with latency.

 Open the VorpX configuration dialog.
 Under “General”, select the HTC Vive as your device.
 Disable all headtracking in VorpX, this will be handled by the mod.
 You should not need to make any additional changes if you’re using VorpX’s Geometry 3D mode, although feel free to play with the settings to suit your tastes.

 Launch VorpX, and launch GTA V (NOTE: If you’re having issues with the mod crashing on activation, launch GTA V as administrator).
+If you’re using the Oculus Rift, you should start SteamVR at this point.
 Put your HMD on, and if everything’s correctly set up, the game will be visible through the HMD.

 Now go to the graphics section of the GTA V settings menu and ensure MSAA is turned off.
 MSAA is reported to interfere with VorpX’s 3D functionality.